LeonardKachi/LeonardKachi/README.md

 - **Zero Trust Cloud Security:** Implementing next-gen cloud security models
 - **AI-Powered Anomaly Detection:** Using machine learning for fraud detection in financial transactions
 - **AI Trading Bot:** Developing an AI-driven trading system integrating sentiment and fundamental analysis
+- **flask-cicd-api** Built a Flask REST API with proper endpoints, error handling and structured logging.
+Containerized with Docker running on gunicorn in production mode.
+Automated Cl pipeline on GitHub Actions that tests and builds on every push.
+Deployed live on AWS App Runner pulling from ECR with IAM authentication.
+Deployed live on Azure Container Apps pulling from ACR

 Explore more projects on my [GitHub repositories](https://github.com/LeonardKachi?tab=repositories)

 ---